The Land (Epcot): History

 Plants Growing in the greenhouse, as seen from Living with the Land.

 While "The Land" pavilion has existed since 1982, it has gone through three significant phases.
-The pavilion's first incarnation involved a ten-year sponsorship under Kraft Foods Inc. from 1982-1990.
-Kraft General Foods, Inc. from 1990-1992.
+The pavilion's first incarnation involved a ten-year sponsorship under Kraft Foods Inc. then later Kraft General Foods, Inc. from 1982-1992.
 Kraft played a vital role in co-financing the everyday functions of the attractions, restaurants, and shops inside the pavilion.
 The pavilion's interior and exterior design featured earth tone colors and exotic plant life.